vedaldi/practical-cnn/doc/instructions.md

 figure(2) ; clf ; vl_imarraysc(y) ; colormap gray ;
 ```

 > **Question:** Study the feature channels obtained.
 Most will likely contain a strong response in correspondences of edges in the input image `x`.
-Recall that `w` was obtained by drawing at random numbers from a Gaussian distribution.
-Can explain this phenomenon?
+Recall that `w` was obtained by drawing random numbers from a Gaussian distribution.
+Can you explain this phenomenon?

 So far filters preserve the resolution of the input feature map.
-However, it is often useful to *dowsnample the output*.
+However, it is often useful to *downsample the output*.
 This can be obtained by using the `stride` option in `vl_nnconv`:
 ```matlab
 % Try again, downsampling the output y_ds = vl_nnconv(x, w, [], 'stride', 16) ;